Everest base Camp Luxury Lodge Trek

 • Plan Rest Days: Slower pacing reduces the risk of altitude sickness.

-• Check Gear Requirements: Your package may include down jackets or sleeping bags, but confirm in advance.
+• Check Gear Requirements: Your package may include items such as down jackets or sleeping bags, but please confirm in advance.

 • Starting Altitude: Kathmandu 1,350 m (by heli to Lukla 2,840 m)